 We discuss questions ranging from the relationship between topology and geography, to the interrelation between technical and social networks.
 In particular, we are looking at networks of home servers, networks of hosts taking care of these servers, the infrastructure of the city as a network of routes, and the network as a collection of interconnected related topics in our research.

 Autonomy and its contingencies

-Gaining agency in a networked through self-hosting can easily be mistaken for autonomy.
-Indeed, since the very first 'Declaration of Independence of Cyberspace', networked environments have been rife with discussions surrounding free speech, freedom, independence and autonomy.
-The practice of self-hosting though, simultaneously questions these one-dimensional understandings of autonomy as it opens up questions of materiality, skills, access, privileges and affordance.
+Gaining agency in a network through self-hosting can easily be mistaken for autonomy.
+Indeed, since the very first “Declaration of Independence of Cyberspace”, networked environments have been rife with discussions surrounding free speech, freedom, independence and autonomy.
+The practice of self-hosting, however, simultaneously questions these one-dimensional understandings of autonomy as it opens up questions of materiality, skills, access, privileges and affordance.
 How can we shift discussions about independence to the understanding of interdependence?

-Thinking about networks should not be limited to discussing their technological infrastructure, but also, to question their social component.
+Thinking about networks should not be limited to discussing their technological infrastructure, but should also question their social component.
 This is particularly relevant for social networking platforms that reflect and reinforce established modes of socialisation and subjectivation.
-How can self-hosting help understand what it means to become a node and relate to others?
+How can self-hosting help us understand what it means to become a node and relate to others?
 How can a practical approach to working with network(ed) technologies allow for exploring the inherent forms of sociality found in networking tools?

-Finding ways to map or visualise networks quickly became a strategy to question implicit ideals and ideologies found in them.
+Finding ways to map or visualise networks quickly became a strategy for questioning implicit ideals and ideologies found in these networks.
 What does it mean to draw relations as direct lines between nodes?
-How do understandings of a network can change if we don't think in terms of nodes but knots?
+How can understandings of a network change if we don’t think in terms of nodes but knots?
 How to visualise disconnections and inconsistencies? how to map a network as an evolving system?
-How to think about scale, the spaces between nodes and go beyond the superficiality of buzzwords like (de)centralisation?
+How to think about scale, the spaces between nodes, and go beyond the superficiality of buzzwords like (de)centralisation?